AElfProject/AElf/docs/SCHEDULER.md

-# A brief introduction to the ÆLF scheduler
+# A brief introduction to the AElf Scheduler

 When a block has been created by a miner and the block finally arrives at the ledger, how can we process the transactions as fast as possible?
-The idea behind ÆLF is **resource isolation** and **parallel processing**, from many aspects of the blockchain, e.g.:
+The idea behind ÆLF is **resource isolation** and **parallel processing**, from many aspects of the blockchain, e.g.,:

 1. A dedicated chain (resource isolation) for a specialized Smart Contract (cryptokitties).
 2. Concurrent execution for unrelated transactions.